109. The Principles of Distinguishing Between Following God and Following Humans

 Excerpted from “Know God’s Newest Work and Follow His Footsteps” in The Word Appears in the Flesh

 What, exactly, is belief in God?
 Is belief in religion equivalent to belief in God?
 When people believe in religion, they follow Satan.
-Only when they believe in God do they follow God, and only those who follow God truly believe in God.
+Only when they believe in God do they follow God, and only those who follow Christ truly believe in God.
 Is someone who will never accept God’s words as their life a person who believes in God?
-It matters not how many years they have spent before God, or how many years they have been in the house of God; if they do not believe in God, then God does not acknowledge them.
-On what basis does God acknowledge you as one of His followers?
-His acknowledgment of you as one of His followers is based on whether you act in all matters according to His requirements.
+It is of no use, no matter how many years they have believed in God.
+Someone who always engages in religious ritual in their faith but does not practice the truth is not a believer in God, and God does not acknowledge them.
+On what basis does God acknowledge you?
+His acknowledgment of you is based on whether you act in all matters according to His requirements.
 His acknowledgment is meted in accordance with His words, not based on how many changes there are in your outward behavior, or how much time you spend running about for Him, but on the path you walk, and whether you pursue the truth.
 There are many who say they believe in God and speak words of praise for God—but, in their hearts, they do not love the words spoken by God, nor are they interested in the truth.
 In their hearts they believe always that only if they live by the philosophies of Satan and various doctrines of the outside world will they be normal, and able to protect themselves, that only living like this will give value to their lives in this world.
 Is this someone who believes in God and follows Him?
-If the famous saying of some renowned, great figure is especially philosophical-sounding, you treat it as the truth, you abide by it as a maxim—but with God’s words, there are those that appear simple and straightforward, and would have you be an honest person, sticking scrupulously to your own, allotted station and performing the duty of a created being, steadfast—you are incapable of practicing these words, and you do not treat them as the truth.
-Do you follow God?
+All the sayings of renowned, great figures sound especially philosophical and are particularly capable of deceiving people.
+If you treat them as the truth and abide by them as maxims, but, when it comes to God’s words, to the most ordinary words of God, which ask that you be an honest person, that you stick scrupulously to your own, allotted station and perform the duty of a created being, and that you remain steadfast—you are incapable of practicing them, and you do not treat them as the truth, then you are no follower of God.
 You may say you have practiced His words, but what if God may press you for the truth and ask: “What have you practiced?
 Who spoke those words that you practice?
 What is the basis of the principles to which you adhere?”
 If that basis is not the words of God, then it is the words of Satan; what you live out is the words of Satan, yet you still say you practice the truth and satisfy God, is this not blasphemy against Him?
 God says people should be honest, yet there are those who do not ponder what being honest includes, how they should practice honesty, or which of the things they live out and reveal are not honest, and which of them are.
 They do not contemplate the essence of the truth in God’s words, but find a book of the unbelievers, and, upon reading it, they say, “These are good words—even better than God’s.
-‘Stalwart people are always around’—isn’t that the same as what God said?
+‘Guileless people ever prevail’—isn’t that the same as what God said?
 This is the truth, as well!”
 So, they abide by these words.
 What do they live out when they abide by these words?
 Are they able to live out the reality of the truth?
 Are there many such people?
 They gain a little knowledge, read a few books, and gain a bit of insight, and they hear some famous adage or popular saying and treat these as the truth.
 They act according to these words, and apply them to their duties and their lives of belief in God, and even think this satisfies Him.
 Is this not sleight of hand?
 Is this not trickery?
 It is blasphemy!
 There is much of this in people.
 They abide by pleasant-sounding, correct-seeming folk doctrines as if they were the truth.
 They put God’s words to one side and pay them no heed, and, no matter how many times they read them, they do not take them to heart or treat them as the truth.
 Is one who does so someone who believes in God?
 Do they follow God?
 Such a person believes in religion; they follow Satan!
 In their hearts, they think there is philosophy in the words spoken by Satan, that these words have profound meaning, that they are scripture, wise sayings, and, no matter what else they may forsake, they could never put these words aside.
 To do so would be, to them, like losing their life, or having their heart scooped out.
 What kind of person is this?
 This is a person who follows Satan.

 When they have no problems, when everything is going smoothly for them, most people feel that God is mighty, and righteous, and lovely.
 When God tests them, deals with them, chastens them, and disciplines them, when He asks them to put aside their own interests, to turn their backs on the flesh and practice the truth, when God does work on them, and orchestrates and reigns over their fates and their lives, they become rebellious, and create estrangement between themselves and God; they create conflict and a gulf between them and God.
 At such times, in their hearts, God is not lovely in the least; He is not at all mighty, for what He does does not fulfill their wishes.
 God makes them sad; He makes them upset; He brings them pain and suffering; He makes them feel unsettled.
 They therefore do not submit to God at all, instead rebelling against Him and shunning Him.
 Are they practicing the truth by doing this?
 Are they following the way of God?
 Do they follow God?
 No. So, regardless of how numerous your notions and imaginings about God’s work are, and regardless of how you previously acted according to your own will and rebelled against God, if you truly pursue the truth, and accept the judgment and chastisement of God’s words, and accept being pruned and dealt with by God’s words; if, in everything He orchestrates, you are able to follow the way of God, obey God’s words, seek His will, practice in accordance with His words and His will, are able to seek to submit, and can put all your own will, desires, considerations, motivations, and antagonism to God aside—only then are you following God!
 You say you follow God, but all you do, you do according to your own will.
 In everything you do, you have your own aims, your own plans; you do not leave it up to God.
 Is God still your God, then?
 If God is not your God, then, when you say you follow God, are these not empty words?
 Are such words not an attempt to fool people?
 You say you follow God, but all your actions and behaviors, your outlook on life, your values, and the attitude and principles with which you approach and handle matters all come from Satan—you handle all this entirely in accordance with the principles and logic of Satan.
 So, do you follow God?